binder-examples/r/README.md

 The Binder repository can be used to allow anyone to access an RStudio environment containing our code and data right in their web browser.
 It also allows hosting a Shiny app.
-For those purposes, we have to append a bit of text to the URL of our Binder repository, which we find out when we find out on [mybinder.org](https://mybinder.org/) when we enter the URL of our original repository from GitHub or Figshare, etc.
+For those purposes, we have to append a bit of text to the URL of our Binder repository, which we can find out at [mybinder.org](https://mybinder.org/) when we enter the URL of our original repository from GitHub or Figshare, etc.

 - For the RStudio environment, we must add the following at the end of the URL: `?urlpath=rstudio`